freddiehaddad/grep/README.md

 This Rustle GitHub repository contains the source code for the Rustle program, developed over the course of the [Fast Track to Rust] book.

-The [`mpsc`] branch holds the completed solution for the multithreaded exercise.
+The [`mpsc`] branch holds the completed solution for the asynchronous multithreaded exercise.

 ## Why the Name Rustle?